Pro's & Con's for the use of PVC coated fabrics vs opal multiwall polycarbonate

 Structured Opal Polycarbonate

-- Light levels within the canopy are higher.
+- Light levels underneath the canopy are higher.

 - Life expectancy is longer than with FR PVC.

-- Can be installed as a “man safe” roof for impact, although all rooves should be considered fragile.
+- Can be installed as a “man safe” roof for impact, although all roofs should be considered fragile.

 - Less condensation in the winter months.